Valuation

 Revenue − All Expenses − Tax

-PAT is the bottom line — the actual profit left after deducting all expenses including cost of goods, salaries, depreciation, interest, and taxes.
+PAT is the bottom line — the actual profit left after deducting all expenses including COGS, salaries, depreciation, interest, and taxes.

 How to interpret: PAT growth faster than revenue growth means improving margins.
-PAT should be positive for established companies.
 Compare PAT margin (PAT/Revenue) across peers.

 Revenue Per Share